Wayrion/Bezier-Fitter/README.md

 Thank you to the following resources for providing valuable information for this project: https://en.wikipedia.org/wiki/B%C3%A9zier_curve

-Adapted and ported from sage to Python from https://commons.wikimedia.org/wiki/File:Bernstein_poly_4.svg
+Parts adapted and ported from Sage to Python from https://commons.wikimedia.org/wiki/File:Bernstein_poly_4.svg

+To https://github.com/jegork/dysgraphia/blob/7edffa08a5c08571aeb080a625792797981d0607/bezier.py for the Bezier curve fitting algorithm

 Finally, thank you to the [Freya Holmér](https://www.youtube.com/@acegikmo) for providing inspiration for this project which was used in my International Baccalaurate Mathematics Internal Assessment (and that 7!1!1!).
 The video can be found here: https://www.youtube.com/watch?v=aVwxzDHniEw